 Born and raised in Milledgeville, Georgia, Sean Hill has an MFA from the University of Houston.
 He has received fellowships and grants from Cave Canem, the Bush Foundation, The MacDowell Colony, the University of Wisconsin, Bread Loaf Writers' Conference, the Jerome Foundation, and Stanford University where he was a Wallace Stegner Fellow in Poetry.
 Hill's poems have appeared or are forthcoming in Callaloo, Crab Orchard Review, DIAGRAM, The Oxford American, Ploughshares, Poetry, Tin House, and other literary journals, and in the anthologies Blues Poems, Gathering Ground, The Ringing Ear, and Black Nature: Four Centuries of African American Nature Poetry.
 His first book, Blood Ties & Brown Liquor, was published by the University of Georgia Press in 2008.
-In 2009 Hill became an editor atBroadsided Press.
+In 2009 Hill became an editor at Broadsided Press.
 His second collection of poetry is forthcoming from Milkweed Editions in early 2014.
-He lives in Bemidji, Minnesota, but he's moving to Fairbanks, Alaska to join the creative writing faculty at UA-Fairbanks for the 2012-2013 academic year.
+He makes his home in Bemidji, Minnesota, but he has moved to Fairbanks, Alaska, to join the creative writing faculty at UA-Fairbanks as a visiting professor.

 “They Drove” New England Review (Digital), Summer 2013